-1 8.2.
+8.2.
 Responsible Person

-The distributor/wholesaler is required to appoint a management representative to act in the role of 2 responsible person (RP).
-One of the qualified persons can be designated as RP or it can be another 3 key member of staff accountable for ensuring that the quality, safety, and traceability of products 4 is maintained within the supply chain.
-Several the GDP requirements may be delegated by the RP 5 6 to other members of staff; however, they must personally: 7 i.
-Ensure that the quality system is implemented and maintained.
-8 ii.
-Release returned products to saleable stock.
-9 iii.
-Approve, sign and date all SOPs.
-Be involved in the approval of suppliers and customers.
-10 iv.
-11 v.
-Focusing on the management of authorized activities and the accuracy and quality of records.
-12 Ensuring that initial and continuous training programs are implemented and maintained.
-13 vi.
-Coordinating and promptly performing any recall operations for drug products.
-14 vii.
-Ensuring that relevant customer complaints are dealt with effectively.
-15 viii.
-Ensuring that supplier and customers are approved.
-16 ix.
-Approving any subcontracted activities which may impact on GDP.
-17 x.
-Ensuring that self-inspections are performed at appropriate regular intervals following a 18 xi.
-19 prearranged program and necessary corrective measures are put in place.

-- 20 xii.
-Keeping appropriate records of any delegated duties. - 21 xiii.
-Deciding on the disposition of returned, rejected, recalled, or falsified products. - 22 xiv.
+The distributor/wholesaler is required to appoint a management representative to act in the role of responsible person (RP).
+One of the qualified persons can be designated as RP or it can be another key member of staff accountable for ensuring that the quality, safety, and traceability of products is maintained within the supply chain.
+Several the GDP requirements may be delegated by the RP to other members of staff; however, they must personally:

+- i.
+Ensure that the quality system is implemented and maintained. - ii.
+Release returned products to saleable stock. - iii.
+Approve, sign and date all SOPs. - iv.
+Be involved in the approval of suppliers and customers. - v.
+Focusing on the management of authorized activities and the accuracy and quality of records. - vi.
+Ensuring that initial and continuous training programs are implemented and maintained. - vii.
+Coordinating and promptly performing any recall operations for drug products. - viii.
+Ensuring that relevant customer complaints are dealt with effectively. - ix.
+Ensuring that supplier and customers are approved. - x.
+Approving any subcontracted activities which may impact on GDP. - xi.
+Ensuring that self-inspections are performed at appropriate regular intervals following a prearranged program and necessary corrective measures are put in place. - xii.
+Keeping appropriate records of any delegated duties. - xiii.
+Deciding on the disposition of returned, rejected, recalled, or falsified products.

+- xiv.
 Approving any returns to saleable stock. - xv.
-Ensuring that any additional requirements imposed on certain products by national and provincial law are adhered to. - 25 In addition, they should be involved in the process whereby any decision is made to quarantine or
+Ensuring that any additional requirements imposed on certain products by national and provincial law are adhered to.

-26 dispose of returned, rejected, recalled, or falsified products.
-This system should be in comply with

-27 the guidance on rapid alert and recall system for defective therapeutic goods issued by the Drug

-28 Regulatory Authority of Pakistan.
-For returned products being disposed of, the RP need not

-29 approve each disposal but is required to maintain oversight of the process.
-The RP does, however,

-30 need to approve each return to saleable stock of a returned product.
-The marketing authorization

-31 holder should be involved in the decision-making process relating to recalls and suspected falsified

-32 medicinal products.
+In addition, they should be involved in the process whereby any decision is made to quarantine or dispose of returned, rejected, recalled, or falsified products.
+This system should be in compliance with the guidance on rapid alert and recall system for defective therapeutic goods issued by the Drug Regulatory Authority of Pakistan.
+For returned products being disposed of, the RP need not approve each disposal but is required to maintain oversight of the process.
+The RP does, however, need to approve each return to saleable stock of are turned product.
+The marketing authorization holder should be involved in the decision-making process relating to recalls and suspected falsified medicinal products.
 The decision should be documented and recorded.

-33 RPs should have sufficient pharmaceutical knowledge and experience to ensure full discharge of suitable candidates for undertaking the role of RP.
-This should consider the complexity of the
+RPs should have sufficient pharmaceutical knowledge and experience to ensure full discharge of their responsibilities.
+Distributor/wholesaler should have precise criteria for the selection of suitable candidates for undertaking the role of RP.
+This should consider the complexity of the distribution/wholesale operation and the expertise and personal knowledge of the candidate.
+Key considerations in this regard are knowledge and understanding of: